greezybacon/xmlconfig/README.rst

 * Lists (with configurable delimiter)

 The engine will parse the data of these elements and return data of the specific type.
-So string elements return str types, float elements return a Decimal types, snozberry elements return snozberry types, etc. This seems relatively intuitive and unnecessary to explicitly write out, but later we'll see why the type cannot always be easily inferred.
+So string elements return str types, bool elements return a bool types, snozberry elements return snozberry types, etc. The only exception thus far is the float element, which returns a Python Decimal type to ensure the exact accuracy as represented in the configuration in your software.
+This seems relatively intuitive and unnecessary to explicitly write out, but later we'll see why the type cannot always be easily inferred.

 These simple constants are declared in the configuration like so::